 After installation, such drivers are either listed with their complete path and filename (typically beginning with drive name C:/) , or -depending on the type- with a short name after a prefix D: ("Driver DLL").
 Note that file paths never have a space after the drive name, which distinguishes them from ASIO drivers (prefix "A: " - note the space after the colon) and the short name of a Driver DLL (prefix "D: ").

 The 'Audio I/O Libraries' (see next chapter) are just ONE example of such a 'special driver'.
 There may be other, hardware-specific drivers (or at least interface-DLLs to the real driver) which can be installed in a similar fashion.

-re-written, the new one will NOT be compatible with older audio-I/O libs
+re-written, the new DLL is incompatible with older audio-I/O libs !

 To exchange uncompressed audio streams with other applications, you can select select the Audio-I/O-library (which is a special DLL) instead of the soundcard.
 For 'normal' applications which only use a soundcard for input and/or output, the rest of this chapter will not be worth reading for you... so skip this chapter if you intend to use SL with a soundcard.